StanfordLegion/sapling-guide/MIGRATION_2023.md

 ### Part 3.
 Initial Migration Testing

 Choose one compute node (probably a GPU node) to move over to the new `H2` configurations.
-Call this machine G. We will test everything with this node before performing the rest of the migration.
+Call this machine `G`.
+We will test everything with this node before performing the rest of the migration.

 14. `CS`: Install Ubuntu 22.04 base OS on `G`